blakegarretson/essentials/main.md

 ### Also check out:

 - If the Photoscape X workflow doesn’t agree with you, my runner up is [XnView MP](https://www.xnview.com/en/xnviewmp/).
-It has a somewhat old school interface with simple controls that may be more intuitive for some people.
+It has an old school interface with simple controls that may be more intuitive for some people.
 It has all the essential functions and more.
 - [FastStone Image Viewer](https://www.faststone.org/FSViewerDetail.htm) is a fantastic photo viewer with a truly impressive set of editing features.
 After Google retired their Picasa software I used FastStone for about a year, but I just couldn’t get on board with the (for me) unintuitive interface, and I ended up switching to something else.
 While it didn’t work out for me, it might be perfect for you. **(Windows)**
 - If all you need is a super-fast, image viewer (that incidentally has some robust editing features), look no further than [IrfanView](https://www.irfanview.com/).
 I started using it in the late 1990s, and it is still going strong.
 This is a great program to make your default action when clicking on JPEGs, GIFs, and PNGs. **(Windows)**

 ## Image Processing/Workflow

 - [darktable](https://www.darktable.org/): If you work with RAW photo files or want to get the most out of your photos, you need a non-destructive post-production software like darktable.
 This isn’t about “photoshopping” a picture; instead it’s all about histograms, levels, curves, sharpening, colors, lens correction, noise, etc.
     - [RawTherapee](https://www.rawtherapee.com/) is another app worth having in your toolbox.
-While darktable is overall the better option, RawTherapee has a few features/functions that I think are superior, so I like having both installed.
+While it seems to me that darktable is overall the better option, RawTherapee has a few features/functions that I think are superior, so I like having both installed.

 ## Vector Image Editor

-- [Inkscape](https://inkscape.org/en/): Really nice vector image editor for creating professional quality, scalable diagrams, logos, you-name-it.
+- [Inkscape](https://inkscape.org/en/): Incredibly capable vector image editor for creating professional quality, scalable diagrams, logos, you-name-it.
 Its functionality rivals Adobe Illustrator, although sometimes the tools don’t map one-to-one.

-## Artistic Image Editor
+## Digital Sketching/Painting

 - [Krita](https://krita.org/en/) is fantastic digital painting software.
 If you’re into illustration or digital painting, it has what you need.
 Krita has plenty of great features, but one thing that stands out to me is that it comes with a large selection of high quality brushes that are excellent.
 Personally, I have moved my digital painting to an iPad, so I’m not using Krita much these days, but I still would recommend it for desktop use.